oatakan/devops-solutions-tutorial/docker-multi-node/README.md

 For this example we will create new nginx and mysql images rather than pulling from existing images.

+Requirements:

+- docker > 1.12
+- add '127.0.0.1 site.local.ad.home' to /etc/hosts on your system

 Usage:

 Option 1: